jacksonllee/pycantonese/docs/source/searches.rst

 .. _search_jyutping:

-Searching by a Jyutping element
+Searching by a Jyutping Element
 -------------------------------

 Search queries